ThitsaX/mojaloop-on-premise-deployment-guidelines/README.md

 ## Deploy Mojaloop HUB
 To continue with the deployment of the Hub environment, please follow the detailed guidelines provided in the [Hub Deployment Documentation](https://github.com/ThitsaX/mojaloop-on-premise-deployment-guidelines/blob/main/hub-deployment.md).

+## Deploy Payment Manager
+To continue with the deployment of the Payment Manager (PM4ML) environment, please follow the detailed guidelines provided in the [PM4ML Deployment Documentation](https://github.com/ThitsaX/mojaloop-on-premise-deployment-guidelines/blob/main/pm4ml-deployment.md)